ibm-cloud-docs/discovery-data/entity-extractor.md

 ## Importing a {{site.data.keyword.knowledgestudioshort}} corpus
 {: #entity-extractor-import-wks}

-From installed deployments, the import capability was added with the 4.6.2 release.
+For installed deployments, the import capability was added with the 4.6.2 release.
 {: note}

 You can import a corpus of documents that were annotated in {{site.data.keyword.knowledgestudiofull}} to use as the training data for an entity extractor in {{site.data.keyword.discoveryshort}}.